swiftlang/swift-evolution/proposals/testing/NNNN-attachments.md

   /// attaches it to the current test.
   ///
-  /// An attachment can only be attached once. public static func attach(_ attachment: consuming AttachableValue, sourceLocation: SourceLocation = #_sourceLocation)
+  /// An attachment can only be attached once. public static func record(_ attachableValue: consuming AttachableValue, named preferredName: String? = nil, sourceLocation: SourceLocation = #_sourceLocation)

   /// Call a function and pass a buffer representing the value of this
   /// instance's ``attachableValue-2tnj5`` property to it.